ShuangChenGust/Shuang/_pages/about.md

 Live and Learn
 ======
 This is my motto, I hope to use my IT skills and business knowledge into practical work.

-I want to find a job in USA, 2019.
+I want to find an internship in IT field in USA, Fall-semester.